-$M'$ corresponds to a strong independent set in $\cH$, which corresponds to a set of triangles in $G$ such that no two of them share an edge.
-Replacing them by hyperedges we get a $3$-uniform Berge-$K_{2,t}$-free linear hypergraph with $M'$ hyperedges.
-Note that our theorem doesn't need the $o(n^{3/2})$ term because we can choose large enough $c$ there so that the right hand side of the above inequality is at least the bound mentioned in our theorem.
+Finally, $ex_3(n, \{C_2, K_{2,t}\}) \ge |M'|$ -- indeed, by definition, $M'$ corresponds to a set of triangles in $G$ such that no two of them share an edge.
+So replacing them by hyperedges we get a $3$-uniform Berge-$K_{2,t}$-free linear hypergraph with $|M'|$ hyperedges, as desired.
+Note that the lower bound in Theorem \ref{linearlower2} does not have the additive term $o(n^{3/2})$ because we can choose $c$ in Theorem \ref{linearlower2} to be large enough (compared to $c_0$) so that the right hand side of the above inequality is at least the bound mentioned in our theorem.